robertjohnsonark/DataAnalysisProjects/Data Analysis Projects/StockAnalysis/VOO/README.md

 -----------------Inspired by a video from Shashank again.
-The price data was pulled from Yahoo Finance's historical data of VOO.------------------
+The price data was pulled from Yahoo Finance's historical data of VOO.-----------------

 This project tests the best days to invest in the stock VOO (index fund of the S&P 500).
 The backtester method checks which day was the best if you invested $750 on the same weekday everytime.